Brain imaging predicts PTSD after brain injury

-Category: Environment Hits: 1Posttraumatic stress disorder (PTSD) is a complex psychiatric disorder brought on by physical and/or psychological trauma.
+Category: Environment Hits: 2Posttraumatic stress disorder (PTSD) is a complex psychiatric disorder brought on by physical and/or psychological trauma.
 How its symptoms, including anxiety, depression and cognitive disturbances arise remains incompletely understood and unpredictable.
 Treatments and outcomes could potentially be improved if doctors could better predict who would develop PTSD.
 Now, researchers using magnetic resonance imaging (MRI) have found potential brain biomarkers of PTSD in people with traumatic brain injury (TBI).

 Read more https://www.sciencedaily.com/releases/2020/12/201229080248.htm